 This sums up everything you need to know about upper back pain between the shoulder blades.
-Proper evaluation is necessary to provide the exact set of treatments.
-What’s important to remember is that when it comes to back pains, it is essential to not take the problem lightly, because it could be a sign of something serious that could later on cause irreversible damages on the body.
+Proper evaluation is necessary to determine the appropriate treatment.
+What’s important to remember is that when it comes to back pain, it is essential to take it seriously.
+It might be a sign of something that could potentially cause irreversible damage to the body.

-Before making assumptions, it is best to seek the opinion of a health professional.
-They can give a better evaluation of your condition and provide the proper treatment for your back pain.
+Before making assumptions, it is best to seek the opinion of a medical professional.
+Proper diagnosis is the first step toward recovery.

 - "Anatomy of the Spine." (n.d.)
 Southern California Orthopedic Institute.
 Retrieved December 13, 2016.

 - "Osteoarthritis."
 August 21st, 2015.
 WebMD.
 Retrieved December 13, 2016.

 - "Upper and Middle Back Pain - Cause."
 May 22, 2015.
 WebMD.
 Retrieved December 13, 2016.

 - Carey, Elea.
 "Fixing Upper Back and Neck Pain."
 November 11, 2015.
 HealthLine.
 Retrieved December 13, 2016.